Storm Windows Explained

 dane@replacementwindowsreviews.co

 Storm windows are placed over the existing window as an added layer of protection for the existing windows.
 They are often a single pane of glass with an aluminum, fiberglass or vinyl frame.
-In some cases, they are placed on the inside of the windows, usually if the homeowner wants to improve the look of the existing windows, but doesn't want the cost of hurricane windows.
+In some cases, homeowners choose to place the inserts on the inside of the existing window.
+Often, this is to improve the look of the existing windows, without the cost of hurricane windows.

 The cost of the window is by far the biggest advantage.
 The other advantage is the flexibility, since they can go either on the inside or outside of the window depending on the homeowner's need and the current set up.
 For instance, if your home has beautiful or historic windows, but are not very energy efficient and not super strong, then the storm window will be placed on the outside.
 If you want to improve the look of the windows from the inside, then you would want to look at interior inserts.